dafny-lang/dafny/docs/dev/Dafny-Documentation-Status-31May2023.md

 ## The GitHub project

-The Dafny project uses Github repositories to store all of its artifacts (Dafny is an open-source project).
+The Dafny project uses GitHub repositories to store all of its artifacts.
 There are a number of repositories, all under github.com/dafny-lang.

 The principal repository is github.com/dafny-lang/dafny, which contains the project source code and the project documentation.
 The latter is primarily in dafny/docs.